Learn how to create a blockchain account, and understand the differences between networks and chains.

 You will be asked to confirm the phrase before continuing.

-Circular allows organizations to create and manage multiple blockchain accounts under a single organizational profile.
-This flexibility is useful for segmenting activity across teams, departments, use cases, or even regulatory jurisdictions.
+Circular Connect allows organizations to create and manage multiple accounts under a single organizational profile.
+This is useful for segmenting activity across teams, departments, use cases, or regulatory jurisdictions.
 For example, a clinical research team might operate one account for internal studies and another for collaborative trials with external partners.
-Each account has its own cryptographic key pair and its own certificate ledger, while still being owned and managed by your organization.
+Each account has its own cryptographic key pair and its own certificate history as recorded on the relevant chain(s), while being administered by your organization through its own custody and access controls.

 As your organization expands, you may manage accounts across several environments.
 Circular Connect makes it easy to filter and view your accounts by network: